kpranat/SPACEJAM/README.md

 REQUIREMENTS
 You need api keys to work with.
 Replace "YOUR_API_KEY" with the api key you have generated Replace spotify clied id("YOUR_CLIENT..") and client secret("YOUR_CLIENT..") with the ones you have geenerated.
+The api keys and client id/secret need to be in an .env file.

 📁 Project Structure
 SPACEJAM/